A user-friendly GPU management tool for distributed machine learning workloads

 Infrastructure monitoring dashboard

 Accessible infrastructure can be monitored in the Nodes overview tab.
-Sample screenshot: Here you can add new watches, select metrics and monitor ongoing GPU processes and their owners.
+Sample screenshot: Here you can add new watches, select metrics and monitor ongoing GPU processes and its' owners.

 Thanks to the